Sfax: Kasbah

 Like most of the other medinas of Tunisia, Sfax has its own kasbah.
-It is a desert fortress, located in the southwestern corner of the medina.
+It is a fortress, located in the southwestern corner of the medina.
 It was used for different purposes throughout history, first, a control tower built by the Aghlabids on the coast, then the seat of the municipal government, and then the main army barracks.
 Its construction was preceded by the deployment of the wall and the medina quarter.
 Today it is served as a museum of traditional architecture.

 Mausoleums and mosques

 Also here are the Sidi Amar Kammoun Mausoleum, Sidi Ali Ennouri Mausoleum, Sidi Belhassen Karray Mausoleum, El Ajouzine Mosque, Bouchouaicha Mosque, Driba Mosque and Sidi Elyes Mosque.